42core-team/monorepo/README.md

 ## Commit naming structure

-- Mirroring the way issues are labeled, we'll start all commits with `[...]` and putting in there the areas the commit is impacting, mirroring label names or the folder names, e.g. `[server|visualizer] Replay format move action contract tweaks`
+- Mirroring the way issues are labeled, we'll start all commits with `[...]` and putting in there the areas the commit is impacting, mirroring label names or the folder names
+- Following our versioning, add a number representing which of the 4 versioning numbers should be incremented by this commit, if any.
+If no number should be incremented use `"-"` instead.

+=> `2 [server|visualizer] Replay format move action contract tweaks`
+=> `4 [client_lib] core_util_distance() math error bugfix`
+=> `- [wiki] Fix some spelling mistakes`